 First, I checked out my page source code and found a reference to a style sheet which is the font Awesome Stylesheet.

-I looked at some of the threads online some people were providing the line of code to reference the stylesheet and I noticed different version numbers according to what the latest style sheet was at the time.
+I looked at some of threads online, I saw the line of code to reference the stylesheet and I noticed different version numbers according to what the latest style sheet was at the time.

-Others advised checking your header or adding the line of code, and sure enough, there was always a different a version mentioned.
+Other threads advised checking your header and adding the line of code to reference the style sheet, and sure enough, there was always a different a version mentioned.

 And finally, there were plenty of people pointing out, after checking the source code of whoever was having an issue, that they were referencing a style sheet that was the wrong version.

-So I think what's happening - reading between the lines - is that font awesome keep updating their system at their end and some people are winding up with old or older style sheets and that's then causing a problem.
+So I think what's happening - reading between the lines - is that font awesome keeps updating their system at their end and some people are winding up with old or older style sheets and that's then causing a problem.

-You’d expect this functionality from any plugin that claims to integrate with Font Awesome.
+And naturally, you'd expect this functionality from any plugin that claims to integrate with Font Awesome.

 This is the Font Awesome plugin I chose for this test

-- I went back to the Font Awesome website
+1. I went back to the Font Awesome website

-- I searched for a YouTube icon (because that's the icon that is not displaying in my menu)
+2. I searched for a YouTube icon (because that's the icon that is not displaying in my menu)

-- I copied the shortcode just as I did originally
+3. I copied the shortcode just as I did originally

 The interesting thing is that the original YouTube Font Awesome icon is still not showing but the new one is.